 "How to clear cache on iPhone" is one of the most popular queries Google search. iOS users are ready to free up some space on their devices!
-As we surf Safari and run several apps, we collect a lot of junk along the way, piling up tons of superfluous files in our device's cache.
+As we surf Safari and run several apps, we collect a lot of rubbish along the way, piling up tons of unnecessary files in our device's cache.

 Your iPhone's cache, a reserved location in your device that preserves temporary data, can help websites and apps load faster.
 However, it can swallow up your storage as well, so we've got the scoop on how to clear your cache to free up some space.

 How to clear cache on iPhone: Clear browser cache

-If you're experiencing some performance issues, clearing your browser cache may help.
+Experiencing some performance issues?
+Clearing your browser cache may help.
 The files in your cache are small, but over time, they add up and impact your device's speed.
 Don't worry!
 Below, we've got instructions on how to clear your browser cache.